UCD-Physics/Teensy-Pulse-Generator/README.md

 # Teensy-Pulse-Generator
-Teensy (double) pulse generator for UCD Advanced Physics Labs.
+Source code for Teensy (double) pulse generator for UCD Advanced Physics Labs.

 Designed and implemeted by Robin O'Reilly, August 2024.